 - Pelvic Floor Therapy

 - Dry Needling Near Me

 Green Park, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is important to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
-At Axes, we focus on patient results for Green Park, MO people of all ages by developing proven treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
-Do not wait to get back to the activities you love and a pain-free life.
-Schedule an appointment online or reach out to the location most convenient for you.
+Optimal movement health is imperative to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on positive outcomes for Green Park, MO residents by creating evidence-backed treatment plans based on your injury, pain level, age, and the activities you want to get back to.
+You do not have to delay in getting back to the activities you love and a pain-free life.
+Request an appointment through our website or find our location nearest you.